Statistical dispersion

 In statistics, dispersion (also called variability, scatter, or spread) is the extent to which a distribution is stretched or squeezed.
 Common examples of measures of statistical dispersion are the variance, standard deviation, and interquartile range.
 For instance, when the variance of data in a set is large, the data is widely scattered.
 On the other hand, when the variance is small, the data in the set is clustered.

 Dispersion is contrasted with location or central tendency, and together they are the most used properties of distributions.

-Measures
+Measures of statistical dispersion

 A measure of statistical dispersion is a nonnegative real number that is zero if all the data are the same and increases as the data become more diverse.

 Most measures of dispersion have the same units as the quantity being measured.
 In other words, if the measurements are in metres or seconds, so is the measure of dispersion.
 Examples of dispersion measures include: